This sequence is designed to address the common muscular imbalances experienced by mountain bikers that correlate with lower back pain.

 This core strength and balancing sequence gets straight into it—culminating in a fun and challenging arm balance called Crow pose.

-This twisting sequence is designed to wring out tension throughout the body—with a specific focus on the spine and hips.
-We finish with a guided body...
+This twisting sequence is designed to wring out tension throughout the body—with a specific focus on the spine, abs and obliques, and hips.

 In this morning sequence, we start with a short breathing exercise, mobilise joints throughout the body and transition into deeper stretches.